eleme/Mess/README.md

 But good news is that we studied Butter Knife source code and figured it out.
 And the solution is also a gradle plugin [ButterMess](https://github.com/peacepassion/ButterMess) which has been a submodule of this project.

-## feel free to use, welcome issue and comment
+## feel free to use, welcome issue and comments